 The current liquor licensing system does not enable procedural fairness, with the applicant afforded the final right of reply to objections received from the community's response to the CIS.
-In our experience the applicant's final reply, often based on misleading interpretation of selected data (to downplay or refute the community's concerns) is invariably accepted without scrutiny by the Authority when making their final determination.
+Other LHDs' experience indicates that the applicant's final reply is often based on misleading interpretation of selected data (to downplay or refute the community's concerns) and is invariably accepted without scrutiny by the Authority when making their final determination.
 Procedural fairness dictates that the community (as the stakeholder vulnerable to harm) be given the final right of reply to ensure "that a decision is based upon findings of fact that are in turn based upon sound reasoning and relevant evidence".